Records in a Probate packet include the last will and testament

 Where can I access the records?

-Please contact the Probate Divisions of the Supreme Court website for information about accessing records in this time period.
+Please contact the Probate Division of the NSW Supreme Court for information about accessing records in this time period.

 What is Probate?